-- the lack of vegetation cover, - the intermittent availability of water that accelerates weathering followed by drying of the soil, - the soil moisture which determines the threshold wind speed $u_t$ that is required to mobilize any dust particles, - the wind speed u (above the threshold velocity $u_t$ ) that determines the dust flux into the atmosphere.
-In general this dust source flux is proportional to $u^2(u-u_t)$ .
+- the soil moisture which determines the threshold wind speed u_t that is required to mobilize any dust particles, - the wind speed u (above the threshold velocity u_t) that determines the dust flux into the atmosphere.
+In general this dust source flux is proportional to $u^2(u-u_t)$.

-Similar to sea salt, the chemical composition of mineral dust aerosol reflects the composition of its source, i.e. it reflects crustal material (Table 1.3).
+Similar to sea salt, the chemical composition of mineral dust aerosol reflects the composition of its source, i.e., it reflects crustal material (Table 1.3).
 Thus Si, Al, Fe, Ca, and K are the most important contributions.
 However, the spatial variability of the chemical composition of rocks is large and fractionation processes may occur during weathering and uplift processes.

 Both sea salt and mineral dust aerosol are formed by mechanical dispersion of its source material.
 The second possibility to produce aerosol is condensation of supersaturated gaseous precursors.
 The most important example for this pathway is the production of sulfate aerosol.
-The latter is produced by the oxidation of $SO_2$ (e.g. derived from industrial emissions, volcano eruptions or biological activity) in the atmosphere by the reaction with the OH radical to
+The latter is produced by the oxidation of SO_2 (e.g. derived from industrial emissions, volcano eruptions or biological activity) in the atmosphere by the reaction with the OH radical to form sulfuric acid according to